mdbergmann/cl-swbymabeweb/blogs/20210529---Functional_Programming_in_(Common)_Lisp.md

 - immutable data structures
 - non-destructive functions

 Then we have to be a bit careful what to use of all the things available in Common Lisp.
 All data structures in Lisp are mutable.
 Lists are still useable because they are usually used in a non-destructive way.
 Like the function `cons` creates a new list by prepending a new element to the head of to a list.
 This means that the old list is not modified or destroyed but a new list is created. `delete-if` (in contrast to `remove-if`) is destructive because it modifies the input list.
-The array/vector and hashmap data structures and their functions are destructive and shouldn't be used when doing FP.
+The array/vector and hashmap data structures and their functions are destructive and shouldn't be used when doing FP, or you create a copy for each change.
+See `modf` later.

 #### Immutable data structures - FSet